-The mouse is an indispensable tool for working on a computer, and its performance directly impacts your user experience.
-An often overlooked but important factor is the LOD (Lift-Off Distance) – the height at which the cursor stops moving when you lift the mouse.
-While not as well-known as DPI, it has a noticeable effect on how smoothly you can use the mouse.
+The mouse is an indispensable tool for working on a computer, and its performance directly influences your user experience.
+An often-overlooked but crucial factor is the LOD (Lift-Off Distance) – the height at which the cursor stops moving when you lift the mouse.
+While not as well-known as DPI, it has a noticeable impact on how smoothly you operate the mouse.
 Let's take a closer look at how it works.

 The LOD (Lift-Off Distance) of a mouse is the height at which the sensor stops registering movement after the mouse has been lifted.
-For example, with an LOD of 3 mm, the mouse will function normally if lifted within 3 mm.
-However, if lifted higher, it will no longer respond correctly.
+For example, with an LOD of 3 mm, the mouse functions normally when lifted within 3 mm.
+However, if it's lifted higher, it no longer responds correctly.

-Modern optical mice use LEDs or lasers to illuminate the surface, and the sensor captures tiny "snapshots" of the underlying structure.
+Modern optical mice use LEDs or lasers to illuminate the surface, and the sensor captures tiny "snapshots" of the underlying texture.
 By comparing the changes between these images, the mouse calculates both the direction and distance of movement.
-The level of detection (LOD) is the height at which the sensor detects that the mouse has lifted from the surface and should stop tracking.
+The LOD is the height at which the sensor detects that the mouse has been lifted from the surface and tracking should stop.

-In games – especially competitive FPS games – players often need to lift the mouse to make large camera movements or fine adjustments.
-The correct level of detail (LOD) ensures that the sensor immediately stops tracking as soon as the mouse is lifted from the surface and resumes tracking precisely when it is placed back down.
+In games – especially competitive FPS – players often need to lift the mouse to make large camera movements or fine adjustments.
+The right LOD ensures that the sensor immediately stops tracking as soon as the mouse is lifted from the surface and resumes accurately when it's put back down.

 This prevents unwanted cursor drift, reduces misalignment, and helps avoid costly in-game errors.